buhrmi/query-store/README.md

 And that's all there is to it.

-### Sapper
+### Sapper / SSR

-To make this work with Sapper, manually initialize the store like this:
+To make this work with Sapper, manually initialize the store server-side like this:

 ```html
 <script context="module">